fnanni-0/poh-deposit-recoverer/README.md

 Environment Variables
 =====================
 - ETHEREUM_RPC_URL - Ethereum RPC endpoint.
 Can not be the same as FLASHBOTS_RPC_URL
-- PRIVATE_KEY_EXECUTOR - Private key for the compromised Ethereum EOA that owns assets that needs to be transferred
+- PRIVATE_KEY_EXECUTOR - Private key for the compromised Ethereum EOA that has the submission deposit locked in the Proof of Humanity contract.
-- PRIVATE_KEY_SPONSOR - Private key for an account that has ETH that will be used to fund the miner for the "ZERO_GAS" transactions
+- PRIVATE_KEY_SPONSOR - Private key for an account that has ETH that will be used to fund the compromised Ethereum EOA (executor) for the transactions.
-- RECIPIENT - Ethereum EOA to receive assets from ZERO_GAS account
-- FLASHBOTS_RELAY_SIGNING_KEY - Optional param, private key used to sign messages to Flashbots to establish reputation of profitability
+- FLASHBOTS_RELAY_SIGNING_KEY - Private key used to sign messages to Flashbots to establish reputation of profitability.
+This can be a virgin (non-funded) account.

 Setting Miner Reward
 ====================